 - salary costs for ASIC staff who have worked on the investigation;

 - travel expenses when required to interview witnesses;

 - the cost of external legal counsel; or

-The most concerning aspect of this change in procedure is that the defendant who is the subject of the investigation may be required to cover the salaries of ASIC staff involved in the investigation.
-Presumably these salaries will not be disclosed prior to the commencement of the investigation and this may mean that defendants with judgments or orders made against them could be subject to a very expensive invoice at the end of the investigation.
-This means that a significant level of risk and financial management needs to be implemented prior and during the investigation in order to ensure they are financially capable of paying the costs of the investigation.
+Most notably from the above is that the defendant, who is subject of the investigation, may be required to cover a portion of the salaries of ASIC staff involved in the investigation and this may result in defendants with judgements or orders made against them being subject to a very expensive invoice following the investigation.
+For defendants, there is a significant level of risk and financial management that needs to be implemented prior to and during the investigation in order to ensure they are financially capable of paying the costs of the investigations.

 - impecuniosity of the individual or entity;

 - the effect on any victims; and

 The defendant will be notified prior to a recovery order being made against them and will be given an appropriate amount of time to make submissions to ASIC.
 ASIC will set what it believes as a reasonable amount of time for the defendant to make submissions.
 Given the likelihood of legal counsel being utilised by the defendant to make these submissions, this simply serves to increase the final cost.
 Any defendant who does not comply with a recovery order made against them by ASIC will be subject to a fine, imprisonment or both.
 ASIC also has the power to commence proceedings in a relevant court for any amount due to ASIC.